-To: Clerk of the Board Attn: Susan Galloway 701 Ocean Street, Room 500 Santa Cruz, CA 95060

-Project Name: Application 181605 Project Location: 14630 Two Bar Road, Boulder Creek, CA 95006 Assessor Parcel No.: 084-181-02 Project Applicant: John Agnone (representing Ken Clausing) Project Description: Rezone property from R-1-15 to R-1-15-PRH (Permanent Room Housing ["PRH"] Combining Zone District) and to allow PRH as an additional use.
-Agency Approving Project: County of Santa Cruz County Contact: Daisy Allen, Planner IV Telephone No. 831-454-2801 Date Completed:

-This is to advise that the County of Santa Cruz Board of Supervisors has approved the above described project on (date) and found the project to be exempt from CEQA under the following criteria:
+NOTICE O F EXEMPTION To: Clerk of the Board Attn: Susan Gallo 701 Ocean Street Santa Cruz, CA 9 way , Room 500 Project Name: Application 181606 Project Location: 14650 Two Bar Road, Boulde er Creek, CA 95006 Assessor Parcel No.: 084-181-03 Project Applicant: John Agnone (representing Ken Clausing) Project Description: Rezone property from R-1-15 to R-1-15-PRH (Permanent Room Housing ["PRH"] Combining Zone District) and to allow PRH as an additional use.
+Agency Approving Project: County of Santa Cruz County Contact: Daisy Allen, Planner IV Telephone No .
+831-454-2801 Date Completed: proved the above described project on exempt from CEQA under the following criteria: ☐ The proposed activ X The proposed activ ☐ Ministerial Project judgment. vity is not a project under CEQA ity is not subject to CEQA as svity is exempt from CEQA as spet involving only the use of fixion other than a Ministerial Pro- specified under CEQA ( pecified under CEQA G ked standards or objec Guidelines Section 15060 (c).
+Guidelines Section 15061(b)(3). ctive measurements without personal 15301 (Existing Faciliti g and residential development pes) because all proposed PRH can be seen with certainty that units are already in us suant to CEQA Guidelines section the as permanent housing; and section the activity may have a significant Signature: Date: Title: Environmental Coordinator